thunderdust/Solaris/catalog.md

 Each employee will be assigned an account for the use of ONLY himself which is protected by a unique password.
 This will ensure the privacy of each employee is protected, and make sure they can only access data that belongs to themselves.

 3. Utilize report function of Solaris to meet manager's needs for sales performance evaluation: Individual sales person can be targeted easily with a single operation of search (by name / company identity number).
 His sales amount will be calculated dynamically and shown upon the search request.
 Manager can view the performance of this person in a second.
 This is much faster than manually looking up for his records and sum them up, and therefore ensures the up-to-date sales performance evaluation as well.

+4. Our application would collect and process marketing data for the managers to utilize automatically.
+Solaris will present the dashboard of marketing information, including the latest products in the market, the current trends of product demands, the purchase price trends, the performance of the competitors and so on.
+Solaris will also make predictions to the upcoming market changes based on the information it collects.
+With this function group, general managers can easily access the very useful and profound information without paying for a unnecessarily high cost.